- The majority of work on this project is done and no additional lane closures are anticipated at this time.

-Crews will seismically retrofit four bridged sections of Interstate 5 from State Route 18 to South 288th Street in Federal Way.
-This project helps reduce damage to I-5 bridges in the event of an earthquake by strengthening the columns and crossbeams that support the bridged sections.
-No work will take place on mainline lanes of I-5, however the work requires some I-5 on- and off-ramp closures.
+Crews seismically retrofitted four bridged sections of Interstate 5 from State Route 18 to South 288th Street in Federal Way.
+This project helped reduce potential damage to I-5 bridges in the event of an earthquake by strengthening the columns and crossbeams that support the bridged sections.

-Work will be done under northbound and southbound I-5 at:
+Work occurred under northbound and southbound I-5 at:

 • SR 18/I-5 interchange in Federal Way.